2009-Nissan-Cube/About-This-Hack/README.md

 # About This Hack
-Discover your hardware on macOS with this simple, user-friendly hardware info app that retains the beloved design language of the classic 'About This Mac' interface, while gaining access to a wealth of additional features.
+Discover your hardware on macOS with this simple, user-friendly hardware info app that retains the beloved design language of the classic 'About This Mac' interface while gaining access to a wealth of additional features.
 Our app provides comprehensive information, including AMD Processor Support, display resolution, and much more.
 Whether you're on a Hackintosh or a real Mac, experience the best of all worlds with this intuitive and informative tool.<br>

 # Overview of Features

 In the app, there are four tabs on a tab bar at the top of the window, and each one visually presents some information about your system.

-The Overview tab presents standard system specifications, such as computer model, OS, processor, etc. The app also shows the Clover or OpenCore bootloader version, if applicable.
+The Overview tab presents standard system specifications, including the computer model, OS, and processor.
+The app also shows the Clover or OpenCore bootloader version, if applicable.
 There is also a tooltip if you hover over your GPU(s) and your bootloader, as the text can often extend beyond the window's size.

 ![CleanShot 2023-10-07 at 15 53 14](https://github.com/0xCUB3/About-This-Hack/assets/94565160/b4986e55-e3a1-4fdc-bb76-c2bdbc70567d)

 <img width="692" alt="OpenCore Hackintosh" text="OpenCore Hackintosh" src="https://github.com/0xCUB3/About-This-Hack/assets/94565160/18d29cff-1db1-4060-8e02-64307dafa20c">

-*Pro tip: Click your serial number to hide it!*
+*Pro tip: Click your serial number to hide it !*

 The Displays tab presents your monitors and internal displays.
 Up to 3 displays with their respective resolutions can be shown.